Bowen Byram: International play

-Byram first represented Canada internationally at the 2017 World U-17 Hockey Challenge, where he scored one goal and four assists in six games with the Canada Red team, which ultimately came in second place to the undefeated United States team.
+Byram first represented Canada internationally as a member of the national under-18 team at the 2017 World U-17 Hockey Challenge, where he scored one goal and four assists in six games with the Canada Red team, which ultimately came in second place to the undefeated United States team.
 After the tournament, Byram was one of five players named to that year's All-Star team.
 The following year, he was one of three players born in 2001 to join Canada for the 2018 IIHF World U18 Championships in Russia.
 After recording only one assist in Canada's fifth-place finish, Byram received his first gold medal with one goal and three assists in five games of the 2018 Hlinka Gretzky Cup.

 Following his performance in these under-18 tournaments, Byram was named to the Canadian junior team for the 2020 World Junior Ice Hockey Championships. where he recorded two assists in seven games and took home another gold medal.
-The following year, he was initially named an alternate captain for the 2021 World Junior Championship, but a wrist injury to captain Kirby Dach promoted Byram and Dylan Cozens to the role.
+The following year, he was initially named an alternate captain for the 2021 World Junior Ice Hockey Championships, but a wrist injury to captain Kirby Dach promoted Byram and Dylan Cozens to the role.
 With one goal and five points in seven games, Byram helped Canada to capture second place and was named to the Media All-Star team.

+With Buffalo not qualifying for the 2024 Stanley Cup playoffs, Byram was one of three Sabres players to represent the Canada men's national ice hockey team at the 2024 IIHF World Championship in Czechia.
+Byram recorded one goal and five points in nine games as Canada finished in fourth place, falling 4–2 to the Swedish national team in the bronze-medal match.